dianadima/mvpa-for-meg/README.md

-Scripts (in progress) to perform sensor and source-space decoding analyses on Fieldtrip-processed MEG data (using a Support Vector Machine for two-class problems), using different spatiotemporal feature selection approaches and cross-validation schemes.
+Scripts to perform sensor and source-space decoding analyses on Fieldtrip-processed MEG data using a Support Vector Machine for two-class problems, implementing different spatiotemporal feature selection approaches and cross-validation schemes.

 Work in progress: scripts for performing Representational Similarity Analysis of spatiotemporally resolved MEG data.

-Reliant on [Fieldtrip](http://www.fieldtriptoolbox.org/) for preprocessing, plotting & templates and [LibLinear](https://www.csie.ntu.edu.tw/~cjlin/liblinear/) for SVM decoding.
+Reliant on [Fieldtrip](http://www.fieldtriptoolbox.org/) for preprocessing, plotting and templates, and [LibLinear](https://www.csie.ntu.edu.tw/~cjlin/liblinear/) for SVM decoding.

 # Structure